Kimserey/BlogArchive/20170510_routes_mvc.md

         template.Equals("~/", StringComparison.Ordinal) ||
         template.Equals("/", StringComparison.Ordinal);
 }

+public static bool IsOverridePattern(string template) {
+    return template != null &&
+        (template.StartsWith("~/", StringComparison.Ordinal) ||
+        template.StartsWith("/", StringComparison.Ordinal));
+}
 ```

+The `left` part being the controller route and the `right` part being the action route, when the `right` part is an `override pattern`, in other words, contains is preprended by `/` or `~/`, then only the `right` part,  the action route, is used.

 # Conclusion

 Today we saw how to define routes used attribute route.
 It is very easy to setup explicit routes.
 I hope this post removed some of the confusion which can occur with the slash or empty string route.
-If you have any question, leave it here or hit me on Twitter [@Kimserey_Lam]().
+If you have any question, leave it here or hit me on Twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).
 See you next time!